 About the Map Library

 The Guy H. Burnham Map & Aerial Photograph Library is an active spatial data information center of global scope.
 The collection consists of 230,000 maps, 7,800 aerial photographs, 1500 CD-ROMs, as well as atlases, journals, globes, map reference materials, tourist information and monographs (primarily on the subjects of cartography, history of cartography, computerized cartography, map and imagery interpretation, remote sensing and GIS).
-Because of depository agreements with the United States Government Printing Office, the Map Library houses a full array of maps published by the Federal government.
 The library provides service to the faculty, students, and staff of Clark University, as well as the general public throughout New England.

 Opened in 1921, the Map Library at Clark University was an integral part of the newly established Graduate School of Geography.
 The use of maps figured prominently in the program of study designed by eminent geomorphologist, Wallace W. Atwood, the first Director of the Graduate School of Geography and simultaneously President of the University.
 The collection of maps grew under the guidance of Cartographer and Map Curator, Guy H. Burnham, from 1922-1966.
 The library was dedicated to Mr. Burnham in 1971, on the occasion of the 50th anniversary of the Graduate School of Geography.
 In 1987, the administrative function of the library was transferred from the Graduate School of Geography to the Robert Hutchings Goddard Library.